 Galvalume roof with snow guards closes up.
 However, some people only ask if there is a warranty not how many years the warranty lasts, and most people do not check to make sure that they are not getting the inferior straight polyester system.
 Straight polyester should really not be used for metal roofing and wall panel in today’s market.
 If you see there is a dramatic difference in the price of the two painted Galvalume panels you are specifying, then the less expensive, less effective kind of coating should be suspected.

 Galvalume should not be used on, in, or around concrete or mortar.
 Concrete and mortar are highly alkaline environments.
 Bare Galvalume and painted Galvalume sheets suffer rapid corrosion when in contact with mortar and concrete.
 Bare Galvanized and painted Galvanized perform better in this type of environment.

-Neither Galvalume or galvanized substrate is warranted to be used, in or around animal confinement or agriculture.
+Neither Galvalume nor galvanized substrate is warranted to be used, in or around animal confinement or agriculture.
 Bare Galvalume and coated Galvalume panels will very rapidly deteriorate when exposed to the corrosive agents of animal confinement.
-But bare Galvalume and coated Galvalume panels have an outstanding corrosion resistance in a wide variety of general environments, including industrial, marine and even severe marine environments.
+But bare Galvalume and coated Galvalume panels have outstanding corrosion resistance in a wide variety of general environments, including industrial, marine, and even severe marine environments.
 And Galvalume offers exceptional heat reflectivity, resulting in lower energy load on buildings and improved interior comfort.

 That pretty much summarizes the key features of Galvalume versus Galvanized.
 In a nutshell, Galvalume is a proven metal roofing material because of its strength, outdoor corrosion resistance, and longevity.
 If you have any other questions about Galvalume, contact VITINA ROOF freely.